Pratham16112002/logseq/pages/Design Patterns.md

 	- Extract the object construction code outside of its own class and move it to separate objects called builders.
 	- The builder class would contains lots of Setter in the class along with a method which would return a new instance of actual class.
 	- We try to make the object constructor as non-public.
+		- By doing this we force the users to instantiate using the builder only.
+	-
 	- _Solution_
 		- Create Sub-classes for each different types or create a constructor with large parameters which may remains unused most of the time.
 	- _Actual solution_